Ei3-kw/MATH3202/a2/doc/B/tealCowDairy.md

 13  88  PF2
 };

-\legend{PF0 - Tanker 1, PF1 - Tanker 1, PF1 - Tanker 2, PF2 - Tanker 1, PF2 - Tanker 2}
+\legend{PF0 - Tanker 1, PF1 - Tanker 1, PF1 - Tanker 2, PF2 - Tanker 1, PF2 - Tanker 2, Non-Organic Dairies, Organic Dairies}

 \end{axis}
 \end{tikzpicture}

 ### Key Insights
 - Accounting for the distinction between organic and non-organic milk runs, including adding time for deep cleans between milk runs of different types, does not change the minimum number of operational tankers to perform collections.
-As with the previous communication, 5 tankers are required in total to perform all milk collections; however, it is now PF1, not PF0, which has two operational tankers.
+As with the previous communication, five tankers are required in total to perform all milk collections; however, it is now PF1, not PF0, which has two operational tankers.

 - Again, collections for PF2 take 645 minutes in total which is 45 minutes above the maximum operational time of a single tanker suggesting investment into a tanker with a greater capacity to still be a valid area for consideration to reduce costs.
 It is also worth noting that since all milk runs from PF2 are for non-organic milk, using only one tanker in this way will not incur additional fees for deep cleans.